pytorch/torchtune/docs/source/tutorials/llama_kd_tutorial.rst

 How does Knowledge Distillation work?
 -------------------------------------

-Knowledge is transferred from the teacher to student model by training it on a transfer set and where the student is trained to imitate the token-level probability distributions of the teacher.
+Knowledge is transferred from the teacher to student model by training it on a transfer set where the student is trained to imitate the token-level probability distributions of the teacher.
 The diagram below is a simplified representation of how KD works.